 What is social media automation?

 First things first: social media automation, as the name suggests, is the process of automating part or all of your social media marketing activity.
 This can involve anything from automating your content sharing activity to queuing tweets and recycling evergreen content.
-Automation is done via tools like Buffer, CoSchedule and HubSpot, and can reduce time spent on marketing by taking over repetitive, energy-consuming tasks.
+Social media automation tools, such as tools like CoSchedule, HubSpot and our own Fizz+Ginger app, often do the brunt of the work.
+They reduce time spent on marketing by taking over repetitive, energy-consuming tasks.

 The answer to every marketer’s prayers...

 Automation sounds great, right?
 In theory, it is.
 It’s hard to deny its advantages.
-For small and medium businesses (SMBs) in particular, automation is an essential part of any marketing strategy.
+For small and medium businesses (SMBs) in particular, social media marketing automation is an essential part of any strategy.

 Don’t believe me?
 Let’s take a look at some stats: